Hurlyburly2/Eternal-Draft-Helper/README.md

 <h3>Planned Features</h3>
 <ul>
-  <li>Extracted text is compared with card pool to pull the data for cards in your pack</li>
+  <li>Extracted text is compared with card pool to pull the data for cards in your pack (currently only names are sent forward)</li>
   <li>App will present you which cards are best/worst picks according to various community tier lists</li>
   <li>D3 graphing information for expansions and individual card packs</li>
+  <li>Random pack generator just for kicks?</li>
 </ul>